 Ink Pad Printing

-CWT provides Medical Device Printing services that are competitive, precise, timely and invaluable.
+CWT offers competitive Medical Device Printing services through our partner K-Kolor that are precise, timely, and invaluable.
 Customers use our pad printing services for a variety of medical product marks.
 For instance, our medical class black ink can be used for depth marking orthopedic pins or for issuing product number identifiers to accommodate FDA tracking needs.
 Typical products we print on include catheters, tubing, K-Wires and a variety of stainless steel and nitinol components.

 Using our strategic suppliers we can add PTFE coating to almost any of the products we manufacture.
 We can apply coatings via spray or dip technology, with a variety of colors and formulations to choose from.
 Generally, the thickness of our PTFE coatings is ±0.0004±0.0003”.
 Contact us to learn more about how we can add PTFE coating to your product.